LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_basic.rst

   });

-The ``RAJA::expt::launch`` method can be templated on up to two policies (host and device).
-As an example, the following creates an execution space for a sequential and CUDA kernel dispatch::
+The ``RAJA::expt::launch`` method accepts a ``RAJA::expt::LaunchPolicy``
+template parameter that can be defined using up to two policies (host and device).
+For example, the following creates an execution space for a sequential and CUDA kernel dispatch::

   using launch_policy = RAJA::expt::LaunchPolicy